haimbilia/BuyHub/readme.txt

     => 056568 - on admin seller product left navigation wrong seller order count => 056585 - on manage collections Banner layout1 and layout2 has wrong image of layout => 056600 - Wallet recharge wrong URL
+    => 056314 - on removing item from wishlist getting 404

 New Features:
     => Admin shipped products listing page